tontheonelove/proxmox-ve-configuration/README.md

 Seconsdary public network with Vlan (trunk mode) => ens20 and ens21  => bond1

+vmbr0  is Interface access vlan (from switch) for manage proxmox (local)

+vmbr1.18  is Interface Vlan 18 trunk mode (from switch)  for manage proxmox (public)
 ```
 auto lo
 iface lo inet loopback